The following professionals lent their expertise to this article:

 What can you do after becoming a nurse practitioner?

-Many certified NPs take on healthcare leadership and educational roles, while others may work in a specialty capacity or as a direct care provider for a hospital or facility.
-For nurses who enjoy providing direct patient care, becoming a direct care provider is a great way to expand their care practices.
+Many certified NPs take on healthcare leadership and educational roles, while others may work in a specialty capacity or as a primary care provider for a hospital or facility.
+For nurses who enjoy providing direct patient care, becoming a primary care provider is a great way to expand their care practices.

 Popular leadership positions for NPs include chief nursing officer and director of nursing services.
 Alternatively, experienced NPs with a desire to teach can pursue professorships at colleges and universities.